storj/storj/docs/design/storagenode-graceful-exit.md

 - Add `PieceAction_PUT_EXIT` to orders protobuf.
 This is used to differentiate exiting bandwidth from other bandwidth usage.
 - Create GracefulExit service
   - Add MetainfoObserver loop
-    - Create metainfo `observer` that checks segments for pieces associated with a storage node that is exiting.
-Add to `exit_pieceinfo` table if matches criteria.
-    - The service queries the `nodes` to get a list of exiting node IDs with a `nodes.metainfo_loop_count` <= `requiredMetainfoLoops`.
-It then joins the metainfo loop `observers` using the exiting node IDs for this given `Join`
+    - The service queries the `nodes` to get a list of exiting node IDs where `exit_loop_count` <= `requiredMetainfoLoops`, then
+      - Joins the metainfo loop `observers` using the exiting node IDs and looks for segments that contain remote pieces that the exiting node stores.
+It adds `node_id`, `path`, `piece_num`, `durability_ratio`, and `queued_at` in `exit_pieceinfo` if it does not exist.
 	  - Join returns after one full metainfo loop, or on err.
-On success, the service should increment `nodes.metainfo_loop_count`
+On success, the service should increment `nodes.exit_loop_count` for the nodeIDs that were processed in the full loop.
     - Execution intervals and requiredMetainfoLoops should be configurable
   - Add CheckStatus loop
-    - Queries `exit_order` grouping by node ID and counts completed, and incomplete.
-If all records are complete and `nodes.metainfo_loop_count` <= `requiredMetainfoLoops`
+    - Queries `exit_pieceinfo` grouping by node ID and counts completed, and incomplete.
+If all records are complete and `nodes.exit_loop_count` <= `requiredMetainfoLoops`
-      - Call the storagenode `Completed` endpoint
       - Set `nodes.exit_completed` to current time.
-      - Remove all `exit_pieceinfos` for the compled node ID
+      - Remove all `exit_pieceinfos` for the completed node ID
     - Execution intervals should be configurable
 - Create GracefulExit endpoint
   - Endpoints should be secured using the peer Identity provided in context
   - InitiateExit initiates the exit process by setting `nodes.exit_initiated_at` to current time
+  - GetPutOrders
+    - Queries `nodes` by `id` and `exit_completed`.
+      - If completed it returns `PutOrdersResponse` with `exit_completed` set to true
+      - Else it checks whether there are any records in `exit_pieceinfo` for the node ID.
+If not, it returns any empty `PutOrdersResponse`.
+This covers the case where the metainfo loop hasn't added records into `exit_pieceinfo` yet. // TODO: maybe we return a time when the node should check again.
+      - Else it checks whether there are any records in `exit_pieceinfo` where `exit_pieceinfo.requested_at` is not null and `exit_pieceinfo.failed_at` is not null or `exit_pieceinfo.completed_at` is null
+        - If records are found, it should create new order limits for the found records, and return for reprocessing
-  - GetExitOrders returns a list of orderLimits for pieces to be moved to new nodes based on entries in `exit_pieceinfo` ordered by `durability_ratio`. durability_ratio == num pieces / optimal number of pieces. lower values take presedence.
+        - Else it returns a list of order limits for pieces to be moved to new nodes from  `exit_pieceinfo` ordered by `durability_ratio`. durability_ratio == num pieces / optimal number of pieces. lower values take presedence.
-  - ProcessOrders is called by the storagenode to verify hashes and commit successful orders, and to report failures.
-Successes and failures should increment `successful_exit_orders` and `failed_exit_orders` respectively.
-Successful orders should set `exit_pieceinfo.completed_at` to the current timestamp.
+  - ProcessPutOrders is called by the storagenode to send processed order limits.
+ProcessPutOrders verifies the hashes of successful orders limits, updates `exit_pieceinfo.completed_at`, and updates metainfo with the new piece location.
+Failures update `exit_pieceinfo.failed_at`, for reprocessing.
   - ```
 	service GracefulExit {
 		// Called by the storagenode to initiate an exit request